 They also have different approaches to promoting learning.
 And some of these approaches are based on very specific and detailed educational and teaching philosophies.

-The main types of preschool and daycares in Canada are play-based, academic, Montessori, Waldorf, and Reggio Emilia, local community (or cooperative), and religious (or faith-based).
+The main types of private preschools and daycares in Canada are play-based, academic, Montessori, Waldorf, and Reggio Emilia, local community (or cooperative), and religious (or faith-based).
 That said, a preschool can use more than one approach.

 For instance, it can be both play-based and Waldorf, academic and Montessori, or community-based and Reggio Emilia.
 In fact, it’s quite common for a preschool program to use more than one approach, or even to use a compromise approach (e.g., be partly play-based and partly academic).

-Below, we describe of each of the main types of preschool.
+Below, we describe each of the main types of preschool education.